spraakbanken/korp-frontend-sb/test/testcases.md

 https://spraakbanken.gu.se/korplabb/#?cqp=[]&corpus=vivill&page=0&search=word|nyhet&result_tab=1

-- Search in all "vivill" for "nyhet" or follow link above
+- Search in "Svenska partiprogram och valmanifest" for "nyhet" or follow link above
 - The point here is that the statistics table load in the background while the KWIC is viewed
 - When the search is done, go to the statistics tab
 - **Check that the table use (almost) all the available space**

-**Opening an a KWIC from statistics should use the same search settings**
+**Opening a KWIC from statistics should use the same search settings**

 https://spraakbanken.gu.se/korplabb/#?cqp=%5B%5D&page=0&result_tab=2&corpus=vivill&search=word%7Cframtid